Tickets

 Christian Jank

-Christian Jank was a German architect who lived from 1825 to 1888.
-He is best known for his work on Neuschwanstein Castle, which he designed in collaboration with King Ludwig II of Bavaria.
-Jank was trained in the neo-Gothic style of architecture and worked primarily in the region of Bavaria.
+Christian Jank, a German architect, is best known for his work on Neuschwanstein Castle, which he designed in collaboration with King Ludwig II of Bavaria.
+He was trained in the neo-Gothic style and worked primarily in the region of Bavaria.
 In addition to Neuschwanstein Castle, he designed several other buildings, including the Church of St. Joseph in Augsburg and the Marienstern Convent in the Czech Republic.
-His esteemed work on the designs of the Neuschwanstein Castle made him one of the well-renowned architects of his time.
-Today, his unique influence can be observed in several neo-Gothic buildings around Germany.

 Neuschwanstein Castle Architecture